-This work element promotes ongoing, collaborative, and meaningful engagement with Caltrans, other State agency partners, local agency partners, and members of the public on project endeavors.
+Duciest Description This work alamant promotes anguing collaborative and Project Description This work element promotes ongoing, collaborative, and meaningful engagement with Caltrans, other State agency partners, local agency partners, and members of the public on project endeavors.
 This work element maintains the Public Participation Plan (PPP) and updates the Title VI Plan.
 The PPP contains strategies and requirements for engaging the public on the various components of transportation planning activities/projects prepared by MPO (AMBAG).
 Public participation as it relates to a specific project is funded under the budget of that project.
 However, the PPP can be updated with amendments as needed to include new project specific requirements or other legislative requirements.
 The Title VI Plan is a federally required document that all recipients and subrecipients of federal and state transportation funding (such as AMBAG) must create and implement a Title VI Plan, which must be updated at least every three years.
 PPP is used to increase the accessibility and mobility of people and for freight as well which help achieving economic prosperity through strategic investments that increase accessibility and mobility of people, goods movement, freight, while equitably building healthy communities.
-As part of this work element, AMBAG will actively engage with Native American Tribes in our region-and as well as the Federal Land Management Agencies (FLMAs) including: the Bureau of Indian Affairs, U.S. Forest Service, National Park Service, U.S. Fish and Wildlife Service, Bureau of Land Management, Bureau of Reclamation, and the Department of Defense, including the U.S. Army Corps of Engineers.
+As part of this work element, AMBAG will actively engage with Native American Tribes in our region as well as the Federal Land Management Agencies (FLMAs) including: the Bureau of Indian Affairs, U.S. Forest Service, National Park Service, U.S. Fish and Wildlife Service, Bureau of Land Management, Bureau of Reclamation, and the Department of Defense, including the U.S. Army Corps of Engineers.
+Project Products • Final 2023 PPP Maintain the 2021 Title VI Plan.
+Monitoring and tracking implementation of the PPP and Title VI Plan for MPO's activities.
+Documented consultation process for Federal Land Management Agencies (FLMA).